pywbem/pywbem/docs/mockwbemserver.rst

 Example: Set up qualifier types and classes from MOF
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. index: pair: examples, mock define qualifier types from MOF
+.. index:: pair: examples; mock define qualifier types from MOF
-.. index: pair: examples, mock define classes from MOF
+.. index:: pair: examples; mock define classes from MOF

 This example creates a mock WBEM server and sets up its CIM repository with qualifier types and classes that are defined in a MOF string.